PostHog/posthog.com/contents/docs/cdp/event-sequence-timer.md

 >
 >If there is functionality around event sequence timing you want but don’t see a way to do, let us know by asking a question in [our community](/questions).

-## What does this connector do?
+## What does this transformation do?

-This connector measures the time it takes for a user to perform one event (`EventB`), after an earlier event (`EventA`).
+This transformation measures the time it takes for a user to perform one event (`EventB`), after an earlier event (`EventA`).

 <Requirements />

 ## Installation

 1. In PostHog, click the "[Data pipeline](https://us.posthog.com/apps)" tab in the left sidebar.
-2. Search for 'Event Sequence Timer' and select the connector, press Install.
+2. Search for 'Event Sequence Timer' and select the transformation, press Install.
-3. Follow the on-screen steps to configure the connector.
+3. Follow the on-screen steps to configure the transformation.

 ## Configuration